platformsh/platformsh-docs/src/development/protective-block.md

 known security vulnerabilities in open-source software that are commonly deployed on our infrastructure.
-The security check only analyze known vulnerabilities in open-source projects like Drupal, Symfony or Wordpress.
+The security check only analyze known vulnerabilities in open-source projects like Drupal, Symfony or WordPress.
 It cannot examine customizations written by [Platform.sh](https://platform.sh) customers.

 We analyze the code of your application: